cysec-notes/cybersecurity-journey/SOC Analyst/botsv1/Ransomware-Ivestigation-Walkthrough.md

 During the interview, Bob Smith state he was using a Windows 10 workstation named `we8105desk`.

 To identify the IPv4 address on 24 August 2016, I used the host name `we8105desk`.
-The following is my spl query.
+The following is my SPL query.

 ```
 index=botsv1 host=we8105desk